 In its capacity development program, Georgia utilizes compliance rates to establish a baseline and measure improvement in the technical, managerial and financial capacity of water systems.
 EPD has decided to track the total number of Total Coliform Rule (TCR) violations and the number of systems with these violations.
-TCR violations are often a result of a failure to monitor or report, collect and have analyzed to correct number of samples, or perform the required repeat testing.
+TCR violations are often a result of a failure to monitor, report, collect, have the correct number of samples analyzed, or perform the required repeat testing.
 These types of violations can be minimized through capacity development efforts that improve operations and management, such as education, operator training, technical assistance, and compliance and enforcement initiatives.
-By tracking violations of the TCR only, the compliance data will not be affected by new regulations and should be more indicative of improvements made towards helping water systems comply with the NPDWRS.
+By tracking violations of the TCR only, the compliance data will not be affected by new regulations and should be more indicative of improvements made towards helping water systems comply with the National Primary Drinking Water Regulations.

-For the TCR, a Maximum Contaminant Level (MCL) is exceeded if any of the following apply: more than one sample tests positive for total coliform (for systems collecting less than 40 routine samples per month); more than 5% of the samples test positive for total coliform (for systems collecting 40 or more routine samples per month); any repeat sample is positive for fecal coliform or E. Coli; or a routine sample which is positive for fecal coliform or E. Coli; is followed by a positive total coliform sample.
+For the TCR, a Maximum Contaminant Level (MCL) is exceeded if any of the following apply: more than one sample tests positive for total coliform (for systems collecting less than 40 routine samples per month); more than 5% of the samples test positive for total coliform (for systems collecting 40 or more routine samples per month); any repeat sample is positive for fecal coliform or E. Coli; or a routine sample which is positive for fecal coliform or E. Coli is followed by a positive total coliform sample.
 It is important to note that any system with a positive for fecal coliform or E. Coli must notify EPD immediately and appropriate measures are taken to protect public health, such as issuing Boil Water Advisories.
-The MCL violations, although very serious, are generally brief in duration and quickly resolved by EPD.
+The MCL violations, although very serious, are generally brief in duration and quickly resolved by the public water system and EPD.

-Table 5 below displays the compliance data for the TCR and indicates that, in any given year, an average of 539 water systems incurred an average of 864 TCR violations during the period from FY 1998 through FY 2013.
-The data is shown graphically on the next page.
-An average of 90 systems had an MCL exceedance.
+Table 5 below displays the compliance data for the TCR and indicates that, in any given year, an average of 494 water systems incurred an average of 784 TCR violations during the period from FY 1998 through FY 2016.
+The data is also shown graphically on the next page.